Loading…

 Dr. Marcia Smith, the former Deputy Superintendent for Springdale Schools, is stepping into a new role as a professor of practice at the University of Arkansas.
 She earned a Ph.D. in Curriculum and Instruction from the University of Arkansas, a Specialist degree in Educational Administration...
 Read More →

-avatar for Dr. Christy Smith
+avatar for Christy L. Smith

-Dr. Christy Smith
+Christy L. Smith

-Assistant Professor of Practice, University of Arkansas
+Associate Professor of Practice, University of Arkansas

 Tuesday July 28, 2026 1:20pm - 2:20pm CDT